AhmedAminIV/KodeKloud_Terraform/Level 1/33-delete-vpc/description.md

 # Task: Delete a VPC using Terraform

+Delete a VPC named datacenter-vpc present in us-east-1 region using Terraform.
+Make sure to keep the provisioning code, as we might need to provision this instance again later.

 This folder contains Terraform code to **Delete a VPC using Terraform**.

 ## Files